FrSkyRC/ethos-manual/italian/websim/X20S/X20S_radio_backup_IT/models/zblank.md

-## Demo de Listas de Comprobación
+## Checklist Demo

-Las listas de comprobación pueden ser creadas directamente por el usuario mediante el editor de texto gratuito Markdown si se quiere usar texto mejorado, o con cualquier otro editor de texto para texto sencillo.
+The Checklist can be created by the user using a Markdown editor for enhanced text or a simple text editor for plain text.

-Ejemplos de texto mejorado:
+Enhanced examples:

-## Énfasis
+## Emphasis

-**Este texto está en negrita**
+**this is bold text**

-*Este texto está en itálica*
+*this is italic text*

-- comprobación 1
+- check 1
-- comprobación 2
+- check 2
-* comprobación 3
+* check 3
-+ comprobación 4
++ check 4